-- Another criterion to consider is urgency of an action. - An action should be considered urgent if waiting to implement it would cause further problems or would mean bypassing an opportunity. - All other factors being equal, those actions requiring immediate implementation should be given highest priority. - The use, storage, condition, and value of the materials in the collections are influential in prioritising actions and are important to consider. - The amount and type of use items receive is significant.
+- Another criterion to consider is urgency of an action. - An action should be considered urgent if waiting to implement it would cause further problems or would mean bypassing an opportunity. - All other factors being equal, those actions requiring immediate implementation should be given highest priority. - The use, storage, condition, and value of the materials in the collections are influential in prioritising actions and are important to consider. - The quantity, type and purpose of items in the collection.
 Items on permanent exhibition have different needs from those in storage.
 Items that are used frequently for research purposes have different needs from those that are looked at infrequently.
 Items that are used heavily or in a damaging way are at higher risk and in more urgent need of attention. - Housing of collections is important.
 Materials that are stored under poor environmental conditions or in harmful containers, or are susceptible to theft, vandalism, fire, or other disasters, also are at higher risk. - Yet another factor to consider is the value of the materials.
-The nature of the value of items (monetary, intrinsic, associational, and bibliographic), their uniqueness, their provenance, and their significance to the institution need to be considered. - For how long materials need to be preserved and in what form they need to be preserved are additional important considerations. - It might also be useful to get a Significance Assessment (SA) completed on all or parts of your collection.
+The nature of the value of items can be: monetary, intrinsic, associational, bibliographic, their uniqueness, their provenance, and significance to the institution. - How long are collections required to be preserved and in what form do they need to be preserved are additional important considerations. - It might be useful to have a Significance Assessment (SA) completed on all or parts of your collection.
 An SA helps explain the meaning and value of a collection and provides further information for its management and interpretation.
-Submissions for grants to undertake a Significance Assessment can be made through the National Library of Australia - Community Heritage Grants
+Submissions for grants to undertake a Significance Assessment can be made through the National Library of Australia, Community Heritage Grants.